 Pitavastatin to REduce Physical Function Impairment and FRailty in HIV (PREPARE) [ACTG #A5361s]

-PREPARE is an observational study of muscle strength and function among HIV-infected adults who are receiving pitavastatin or placebo as part of the REPRIEVE study (A5332) and are also enrolled in the Mechanistic substudy (A5333s).
+PREPARE is an observational study of muscle strength and function among people with HIV who are receiving pitavastatin or placebo as part of the REPRIEVE study (A5332) and are also enrolled in the Mechanistic substudy (A5333s).
 600 REPRIEVE participants are also participating in the PREPARE substudy.

 Sex-Specific Mechanisms of Cardiovascular Disease Risk and Risk Reduction

-Evaluation of the Effects of Pitavastatin on Kidney Function in HIV-infected Persons
+Evaluation of the Effects of Pitavastatin on Kidney Function in Persons with HIV

-To evaluate the effects of pitavastatin on clinical and subclinical kidney function and to investigate the relationship between CKD and CVD.
+To evaluate the effects of pitavastatin on clinical and subclinical kidney function and to investigate the relationship between chronic kidney disease and cardiovascular disease.

-Clonal Hematopoiesis of Indeterminate Potential, Incident Cardiovascular Outcomes
+Clonal Hematopoiesis of Indeterminate Potential (CHIP) and Incident Cardiovascular Outcomes

-The objective is to estimate the prevalence of & characterize risk factors for CHIP in PWH, associate CHIP w/ incident clinical outcomes in PWH, and discover mechanistic relationships of CHIP w/ HIV-associated outcomes.
+The objective is to estimate the prevalence of & characterize risk factors for CHIP in PWH, associate CHIP with incident clinical outcomes in PWH, and discover mechanistic relationships of CHIP with HIV-associated outcomes.

 Mechanisms of Cardiac Dysfunction in HIV and the Effect of Statins: A Cardiac MRI Study